Free cycle lessons

 Cycling friends or co-workers

 Know someone who cycles regularly to work or school?
 Ask them to share their best advice for cycling in the city with you.
-Better yet, invite them on a ride and make the destination a reward for the journey, which is all about them teaching you how to cycle in the city.
+Better yet, invite them on a ride and learn what you can about urban cycling.

 You see them all over the city – other cyclists out enjoying getting around by bike.
-More cyclists on the road equals fewer automobiles crowding the streets so it’s an all-around benefit to help new riders like you get the skills they need to cycle in the city.
+More cyclists on the road equals fewer automobiles crowding the streets so it’s an all-around benefit to help new riders like you get the skills they need to cycle around town.
 You’ve got options, all you have to do is ask!